Jimmyopot/greyfish/README.md

+# BMI Python Project
-This is a BMI project that calculates sales
+This is my first rudimentary Django project.
+Calculate your BMI and sales